ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 It should be an improvement over the software used typically in industrial manufacturing.

 The legacy system has several drawbacks to answer the question above.
 It can only display the parent materials directly above the given materials.
-Though the system is capable to display all child materials of a given material, it does not take into account parallel production, alternatives, or validities.
+Though the system is capable of displaying all child materials of a given material, it does not take into account parallel production, alternatives, or validities.
 Furthermore, there does not exist an API interface to query parent or child materials of some given materials.
 The functionalities described above are only accessible via the user interface.